WELCOME TO BRITTANY & NORMANDY

 Brittany & Normandy Heritage program is a 7-day itinerary that includes the round-trip transfer from/to downtown Paris, 4-star charming and luxury guesthouses located nearby the historic city of Josselin in Brittany first, and mid-distance to the Mont-Saint-Michel then.
 The itinerary includes guided tours to Vannes, Josselin, Rochefort-en-Terre, Mont-Saint-Michel, Bayeux, D-Day sites, and more.
 In Brittany, you will experience a fabulous market cooking class featuring Vannes historic town.
 This tour is conducted by Corinne Preteur personally.

-Brittany & Normandy Heritage tour includes a 6-night accommodation in two luxury guest houses located nearby Pontivy in Central Morbihan county (Southern Brittany) and in Bayeux.
+Brittany & Normandy Heritage tour includes a 6-night accommodation in two elegant guest houses located nearby Pontivy in Central Morbihan county (Southern Brittany) and in Bayeux.

 NORMANDY & BRITTANY COOKING CLASS AND CUISINE

-Brittany and Normandy bordered by the Channel sea and the Atlantic Ocean offers a large variety of fish and seafood but also varieties of fruits and vegetables produced in the coutryside.
+Brittany and Normandy bordered by the Channel sea and the Atlantic Ocean offers a large variety of fish and seafood but also varieties of fruits and vegetables produced in the countryside.

 Farms spread over the whole territory raising cows for dairy produce.
 Rural areas welcome numerous artisans who keep the traditions precious and alive.
 You will find cideries, wheat mills, cheese farms… You will have the chance to meet fabulous local producers in Vannes food market.